 All in all it took us about 2.5 hours to do the 6km return walk but includes almost an hour hanging around the Murrumbooee Cascades spot.

-2. THE NEEDLES WALK | GIBRALTAR RANGE
+2. THE NEEDLES TRACK | GIBRALTAR RANGE

 BASIC TRAIL INFO

-Distance: 6km return with some elevation gain
+DISTANCE: 6km return with some elevation gain

-Time: 2.5 hours
+TIME: 2.5 hours

-Trailhead: Mulligans Hut (Mulligans Picnic Area)
+TRAILHEAD: Mulligans Hut (Mulligans Picnic Area), Gibraltar Range NP

 Cross the little bridge across Dandahra Creek and follow the wide track until you get to a T-junction.
 Turn right and from there the trail will get narrower before climbing up a bit.